zinc-technology/compost-pile/api/README.md

-# Shithole/API
+# Compost Pile/API

-Shithole/API provides a secure mechanism for tracking payment information, exposing data for accountability purposes,
+Compost Pile/API provides a secure mechanism for tracking payment information, exposing data for accountability purposes,

 For the moment, this is a pretty thin wrapper around [Compensated][compensated-source].
 I am hoping to include features like automated refund approval, payment history, and similar things.

 ## Contributing

-See [Shithole's Development Guide][contributing-development].
+See [Compost Pile's Development Guide][contributing-development].

 ### Running the API

-We recommend using [Hivemind][hivemind] or [Overmind] to run the API server from [Shithole project root][shithole-root].
+We recommend using [Hivemind][hivemind] or [Overmind] to run the API server from [Compost Pile project root][compost-pile-root].
 This will ensure that the web frontend is also running.

 ### Running the tests

-Run tests by executing `bin/test` from within the [Shithole project root][shithole-root].
+Run tests by executing `bin/test` from within the [Compost Pile project root][compost-pile-root].

 While [there are no rails/ruby specific tests at this time][you-will-be], there will be.

 ## License

-The Shithole API is licensed under [the Prosperity Public License][license]
+The Compost Pile API is licensed under [the Prosperity Public License][license]